ArtiomSu/ng2-image-compress/projects/ng2-image-compress/README.md

 # ng2-image-compress

+# WIP I'm refactoring this library to convert promises to observables...

 ###### ng2-image-compress service is used to compress jpeg or png files on client side browser.
 It uses using HTML5 Canvas & File API.
 The compression algorithm is based on   libraries angular-image-compress, ng-image-compress and J-I-C project on github.
 ## Installation